Responding When You’re STREET Harassed

-Your safety is the first priority.
-If you feel safe and choose to respond directly to harassers, here are some general guidelines designed to keep you safe:
+This one is optional; your safety is the first priority.
+If you feel safe and choose to have a response, here are three approaches:

 - Share your story of harassment on this website or through our free iPhone and Droid apps.
 Once you’ve told your story, share it with your friends via social media or email and ask them to click the “I’ve Got Your Back” button to show their support.

 - Educate your networks about how to respond!
 Link to this page and connect your friends with our work and resources.
-Invite your Facebook friends to our Facebook page, give @ihollaback a shout-out on Twitter, or go old-skool and just shoot an email out.
+Invite your Facebook friends to our Facebook page, give @ihollaback a shout-out on Twitter, or find us on instagram @ihollagram.